 Once we sat down, he explained that his CPA firm experienced a revenue roller coaster every year.
 But this year was feeling seriously different.

 “Because I feel frustration now, as well as pressure.
 Up until a year ago, I took these down times in stride because revenue always bounces back in the fall.

-But now that my little boy is starting to play T-ball.
+But now my little boy is starting to play T-ball.
 He has friends.
 I want to spend more time with him.
 He won’t be little for very long.”

 Jerry continued, “If I don’t go to his games, he asks me why wasn’t I there.
 If I do go to his games, I ask myself why did I take billable hours out of the firm?”

 We talked.
 I wanted Jerry to talk about everything that impacted his firm.
 The one point he made again and again was the practice of hourly billing.
 No work, no billings, no revenue.

 After a time, I asked if he’d ever considered a different kind of fee structure.
 He was baffled.